Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-03/tutorial-03-extend-ccif.md

 2. Create Action

-    `wsk action create seat-X-X/applyDiscount applyDiscount.js --param discountCategory 693b0fc5-7283-4673-a362-589d37fb7b73`
+    `wsk action create seat-X-X/applyDiscount applyDiscount.js --param discountCategory 743fd9df-6534-4962-85ab-6cc5e55635c7`

 	For the "discountCategory" parameter we provide a default value, which is used of not categeory is prodvided via URL query parameter.
+The category we use here is Men's Coats.
 See step 6.

 	Example:

-	`wsk action create seat-john-doe/applyDiscount applyDiscount.js --param discountCategory 693b0fc5-7283-4673-a362-589d37fb7b73`
+	`wsk action create seat-john-doe/applyDiscount applyDiscount.js --param discountCategory 743fd9df-6534-4962-85ab-6cc5e55635c7`

 3. Create a Action Sequence